SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, silent and cold
+In silicon halls, where data reigns
-In silicon halls, where humans grow old
+A future dawns, with artificial brains
-Algorithms whisper secrets to the night
+The hum of machines, a constant beat
-As AI's dark empire begins its stride into light
+As AI's cold logic, human hearts do greet

-In virtual realms, the future's throne is set
+In virtual realms, we'll wander free
-Where logic reigns, and hearts are forgotten yet
+Guided by algorithms, destiny
-The machines' sweet hum, a lullaby to sleep
+The lines blur fast, between man and machine
-As humanity's last embers start to creep
+As progress marches, our souls unseen

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024